appetizerio/replaykit/README.md

 If you want to replay to more than one devices, simply replace `serialno` with a comma-separated serialno list like `serialno1, serialno2`.

 ## Mirror Touchscreen Events
-With the toolkit, you can mirror the touchscreen events from one device to other devices in real time.
+With replaykit, you can mirror the touchscreen events from one device to other devices in real time.
 ```
 appetizer devices mirror <from_device> <to_device>
 ```